 In order for the sellers of genuine products to report the violation, they’ll have to order your item and showcase direct evidence, which then again takes time.

-Furthermore, Amazon is not exactly known for trying their hardest to clamp down on sellers which offer cheap knockoffs by using the methods of ASIN piggybacking.
+Furthermore, Amazon is not exactly known for trying its hardest to clamp down on sellers which offer cheap knockoffs by using the methods of ASIN piggybacking.

 Still, if you get caught, your account is bound to be terminated or in the least suspended for the foreseeable future.